gauntface/gaunt.dev/content/blog/2010/11/21/notes-from-playing-with-androids-canvas.md

 ---
 title: "Notes from playing with Android's Canvas"
-excerpt: "The title says it all."
+description: "The title says it all."
 mainImage: "/images/blog/2014/06/16/2100724010-56f520346f-o.jpg"
 primaryColor: "#585458"
 date: "2010-11-21T19:00:56-08:00"